Joe Martin (orangutan): 1920: Tarzan incident

+Joe Martin reportedly spent the summer with the Ringling circus "where he and Congo, a negro advertised as an African bushman, occupied a sideshow cage together."

-In a December 1920 news article about ape-men performers that combined coverage of Joe Martin and Pat Walshe (human), there was another reported instance of what humans, with their endless propensity for anthropomorphism, called chivalry.
-While filming a scene in which Joe Martin's character was meant to assist the villain stealing from the heroine, Joe Martin entered the situation to find the villain looming over the lady: "[The villain] threatened.
-[The lady] trembled...with a growl that might be interpreted as 'You ain't done right by our Nell' Joe seized the villains with his long, powerful arms and pulled his legs from under him.
+In a December 1920 news article, Joe Martin was said to have displayed chivalrous instincts.
+While filming a scene in which his character was meant to assist the villain in stealing from the heroine, Joe Martin entered the situation to find the villain looming over her: "...Joe seized the villain with his long, powerful arms and pulled his legs from under him.
 The villain fell to the floor with a startled cry for help, and Stecker had to explain to the trained orangutan that the threatening attitude was all in the picture."